 Konstfack is the largest university college of arts, crafts and design in Sweden.
-Each year, almost 900 students are enrolled in Bachelor’s and Master’s programs, the Teacher Education programs and freestanding courses.
+Each year, almost 900 students are enrolled in Bachelor’s and Master’s programs, Teacher Education programs and Professional courses.

 In 2004, Konstfack moved to Telefonplan, just south of Stockholm city center.
 Our building is the former Ericsson telephone factory which has been converted into a 20,300 square meter art and design university college.
 The first space you encounter when entering Konstfack is Vita Havet which constantly changes its appearance as new exhibitions and projects come and go.
 There is also a gallery for exhibiting the students’ own works.